soulroll/silverstripe-bootstarter/README.md

 - jQuery v3.3.1
 - Bootstrap 4
 - NPM for front-end package managemnet
-- Gulp for SASS and JS Compiling
+- Gulp for SCSS and JS Compiling
 - JShint for testing javascript
 - Menu loops integrated with Bootstraps navbar and dropdowns
 - Merged Bootstrap form styles with SilverStripes form markup
 - Responsive tables that output from the CMS (JS wraps all table elements with the table-responsive class)
-- Basic SASS folder structure to keep things tidy
+- Basic SCSS folder structure to keep things tidy
 - matchHeight for fixing the grid float bug with unequal columns (Check the footer)
 - Kitchen sink included on page.ss featuring common bootstrap 4 elements (Just delete what you dont want)
 - Supports userforms